Week 3: First Experiments

 The Red Bits, Green Bits, and Blue Bits labels only change during the “2 Colors (Change All RGB)” button click, and was a late addition to my testing program.
 I explain this further towards the end of my post.

-The “Open File 2 Colors” button opens a hidden image as well, and the Host image’s Blue value is modified.
+The “Open File 2 Colors” button opens a Hidden image as well, and the Host image’s Blue value is modified.
 This is because modifying the Red value operated incorrectly, since I was simply “adding” to the Host’s RGB value, and the purple’s red value pushed it over 255.
 My attempt to fix this went wildly wrong (shown and explained below).

 The “2 Colors (Change All RGB)” button attempted to modify all three RGB values.
 It was a late addition and has fared poorly thus far.
+I added this mainly to speed up testing, as I could see the bit changes three times per attempt as opposed to one bit.

 First, I started by adding (an integer value of) 5 to the Red value for each image using my “Open File 1 Color” function.
 It’s a very subtle change, and I struggle to notice the difference.
 I ran it on pink and purple, and I find the pink slightly easier to notice.

-Since these four tests appeared to go well, I decided to implement the second Hidden Image (accessed via the “Open File 2 Colors” button) and hiding the MSBs of the Hidden Image in the Host Image’s LSBs.
+Since these four tests appeared to go well, I decided to implement the second Hidden Image (accessed via the “Open File 2 Colors” button) and hide the MSBs of the Hidden Image in the Host Image’s LSBs.

-This was implemented incorrectly, and my attempt to remedy the errors here led to different, more exciting errors in the “2 Colors (Change All RGB)” experimental set (I implemented this function differently in the “Change All RGB” button.
-I wanted to leave this version untouched so I could refer back to it later).
+This was implemented incorrectly, and my attempt to remedy the errors here led to different, more exciting errors in the “2 Colors (Change All RGB)” experimental set.
+(I implemented this function differently in the “Change All RGB” button.
+I wanted to leave this version untouched so I could refer back to it later.)

 In the “Open File 2 Colors” button and its associated function, I shifted the bits of the purple Hidden image to the left then added the Blue values.
 In this way, I effectively did the following: